Russian cuisine: Cold soups

 Tyurya is very similar to okroshka, the main difference being that instead of vegetables, bread, sometimes with addition of onion and vegetable oil, is soaked in kvass, similar to Silesian wodzionka or Portuguese açorda.
 It was commonly consumed during rough times (such as the Russian Revolution, World War I, and World War II) and by poor peasants.
 Also, due to its simplicity, it was very common as a meal during religious fasting.

 Botvinya is another type of cold soup.
 The name of the soup comes from the Russian word botva, which means "leafy tops of root vegetables", and, true to its name, it is made with the leafy tops of young beets, as well as sorrel, scallions, dill, cucumbers, and two types of kvass.
 Mustard, garlic, and horseradish are then added for flavor.
 The vegetables are blanched, then rubbed through a sieve, and kvass is poured over them.

 Svyokolnik (also known as kholodnik) is a cold borscht.
 It consists of beet sour or beet juice blended with sour cream, buttermilk, soured milk, kefir or yogurt.
 The mixture has a distinctive orange or pink color.
 It is served chilled, typically over finely chopped beetroot, cucumbers, radishes and spring onion, together with halved hard-boiled eggs and sprinkled with fresh dill.
 Chopped veal, ham, or crawfish tails may be added as well.

 Hot soups

 Shchi (cabbage soup) had been the predominant first course in Russian cuisine for over a thousand years.
 Shchi knew no social class boundaries, and even if the rich had richer ingredients and the poor made it solely of cabbage and onions, all these "poor" and "rich" variations were cooked in the same tradition.
 The unique taste of this cabbage soup was from the fact that after cooking it was left to draw (stew) in a Russian stove.
 The "spirit of shchi" was inseparable from a Russian izba (log hut).
 Many Russian proverbs are connected to this soup, such as Shchi da kasha — pishcha nasha (Щи да каша — пища наша, "Shchi and porridge are our staples").
 It can be eaten regularly, and at any time of the year.

-The richer variant of shchi includes several ingredients, but the first and last components are a must:
+The richer variant of shchi includes several ingredients, but the first and last components are necessary: